andrivet/ZX81-Debugger/docs/debug.md

 ![Debug](./images/debug11.png)

-The space is a little cluttured but you can move this new view.
-Click on it title *Memory 4099h-40A4h` and drap and drop it on the other memory view, near the bottom.
+The space is a little cluttered but you can move this new view.
+Click on its title *Memory 4099h-40A4h` and drag and drop it on the other memory view, near the bottom.

 ![Debug](./images/debug12.png)

-You can move the borders of thw view like you like to optimize the space.
+You can move the borders of the view like you like to optimize the space.

 ![Debug](./images/debug13.png)